shnewto/bevy-sandbox/README.md

-# bevy-save-load-sandbox
+# bevy-sandbox
-sandbox for working on saving and loading bevy things out in the open
+sandbox for working on bevy things out in the open